Jshepherd97/FakeBook/README.md

 ## What is Fakebook?

-Fakebook is a social media education platform for young people, which guides users through social media interactions, teaching and testing them on how to act responsibly online
+Fakebook is a social media education platform for young people, which guides users through social media interactions, teaching and testing them on how to act responsibly online - Access at www.Fakebook.tech

 ### How was it built?